ashibnev/get-me-dict-list/README.md

 ## how to config template

-we get data from [https://restcountries.eu/](https://restcountries.eu/)
+We get data from [https://restcountries.eu/](https://restcountries.eu/)

-what we have in API object item
+This is one of the objects we have in the array:

 ```
 {